Pylons/pyramid/docs/narr/templates.rst

-This template doesn't use any advanced features of Mako, only the ``${squiggly}`` replacement syntax for names that are passed in as :term:`renderer globals` values.
+This template doesn't use any advanced features of Mako, only the ``${squiggly}`` replacement syntax for names that are passed in as :term:`renderer globals`.
 See the `the Mako documentation
 <http://www.makotemplates.org/>`_ to use more advanced features.

 .. index::